I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 WHAT IS PRUNING?

-Pruning is really just the cutting away of specific branches in order to make the plant ( tree, shrub, bush, rose etc) healthier or to manipulate the plant's growth.
+Pruning is really just cutting away specific branches to make the plant ( tree, shrub, bush, rose etc) healthier or to manipulate it's growth.

 BUT....